What counts towards the ATAR?

 Can’t remember your VTAC ID?
 You can request this from the login page.

-You will have the option of changing your preferences between offer rounds next year, but it is important to get your preferences right before the December deadline to ensure you maximise your offer potential in January offer round 1.
-This is because the vast majority of course offers are made in January, and there are no guarantees in future rounds.
+You will have the option of changing your preferences between offer rounds, but it is important to get your preferences right before the December deadline to ensure you maximise your offer potential in the December and January rounds.
+This is because the vast majority of course offers are made in December and January, and there are no guarantees in future rounds.
 You might still receive an offer in February, but very popular courses may have filled all of their places in the January round.

 What are my options?